cozy/cozy-stack/docs/intents.md

 #### Service to Client

-At this point, the service app is opened, on the view that it provided in the `href` part of it's manifest.
+At this point, the service app is opened on the view that it provided in the `href` part of it's manifest.

 The service queries the stack to find out information about the intent that it should handle.
 This includes the client's URL, the `action` and the `type`.